-Here is a version of the text published by The People's Bureau, without images and footnotes
+Here is a version of the text published by The People's Bureau, without footnotes

 Phantoms, controversies and communities

 For the past thirty years I’ve lived on the Boundary Estate in Shoreditch east London, its the first public housing scheme built by a London wide authority, the London County Council in 1891.
 The estate was designed by a team of young architects inspired by the Arts and Crafts movement with a utopian intent, it was to replace the notorious slum the Old Nichol, and be a model for future public housing.

 The Boundary Estate consists of 23 blocks of flats arranged around seven tree-lined roads radiating from a central raised garden, with a bandstand at its heart.
 Each block is subtly different and beautifully detailed, with decorative brickwork, Dutch gables, Doulton ceramic signage and main entrances that always open onto or from courtyards.
 The flats themselves are varied in size, some designed for large extended families, others couples and some for individuals, the original plan was to house some 5,000 people in a dense yet generous urban setting.
 As well as housing, there’s also infrastructure, the kind of infrastructure necessary to encourage communities to form; two schools, shops, a communal laundry, two pubs (although they were not in the original design, and added later), a community centre, gardens and bandstand, courtyards in which children can play and clothes could be dried, a church and two mews made of small craft and small-batch workshops.
 Public housing for an aspirational working class.